nickw1/orb-slam3-android-expts/README.md

 # ORB-SLAM3 Android

 An attempt to get ORB-SLAM3 working on Android.
-Please note that it builds but **currently does not run** (crash, investigation of cause ongoing)
+Please note that it builds, partially initialises, but then **currently crashes** (crash with `SIGILL` error on emulator, investigation of cause ongoing)

 ## Steps to create project